Welcome to our UKAT Sixth Form

 Enrichment & Extension Activities

-In addition to their A Level studies, students follow a carefully structured programme which consists of Careers Education (incorporating comprehensive guidance for Higher Education and future employment), Personal Social and Health Education.
-Professionals and representatives from a variety of vocational fields are invited into school to give presentations on employment opportunities and offer advice on the skills students will require in a competitive job market.
-We work closely with representatives from a number of Universities when planning and delivering our core programme so that our students are kept fully up to date and can make informed decisions about their future.
+In addition to their A level studies, students follow a carefully structured programme which consists of Careers Education (incorporating comprehensive guidance for Higher Education and future employment), Personal Social and Health Education.
+Professionals and representatives from a variety of vocational fields are invited into the academy to give presentations on employment opportunities and offer advice on the skills students will require in a competitive job market.
+We work closely with representatives from a number of Universities but in particular the University of Kent when planning and delivering our core programme so that our students are kept fully up to date and can make informed decisions about their future.

-Approximately 85-90% of our students progress onto Higher Education at the end of their sixth form career.
+Approximately 85-90% of our students progress onto Higher Education at the end of their UKAT Sixth Form career.
 All students are fully supported in their applications for university and employment.
 Our Careers Consultant organises seminars related to university and employment opportunities for students and individual consultations can be arranged by appointment.